nixworks/public/news/2009/07/8/README.md

 ##### Ethnic riots
 ### [ Chinese President Hu Jintao leaves the 35th G8 Summit and returns to Beijing to deal with the ongoing riots in Urumqi. ](/news/2009/07/8/chinese-president-hu-jintao-leaves-the-35th-g8-summit-and-returns-to-beijing-to-deal-with-the-ongoing-riots-in-ara1-4mqi.md)
-_Context: 35th G8 Summit, Chinese President, China, ethnic riots, Urumqi, Hu Jintao, Beijing_
+_Context: China, Urumqi, Beijing, 35th G8 Summit, Hu Jintao, Chinese President, ethnic riots_

 ##### Yemenia Flight 626
 ### [ Debris and bodies from Yemenia Flight 626, which crashed off the Comoros in the Indian Ocean, wash up on Mafia Island, Tanzania. ](/news/2009/07/8/debris-and-bodies-from-yemenia-flight-626-which-crashed-off-the-comoros-in-the-indian-ocean-wash-up-on-mafia-island-tanzania.md)
-_Context: Mafia Island, Tanzania, Comoros, Indian, Yemenia Flight 626_
+_Context: Yemenia Flight 626, Comoros, Indian, Tanzania, Mafia Island_

 ##### Indonesian presidential election
 ### [ Indonesians go to the polls for the first round of the presidential election. ](/news/2009/07/8/indonesians-go-to-the-polls-for-the-first-round-of-the-presidential-election.md)